Andrew-Wetterstrand/Final-Project/README.md

 "react-native-screens": "~3.29.0"

-this was the code I used:
-C:\Users\Andrew\MotivationMobile>npx expo install expo-constants expo-linking expo-router expo-sqlite expo-status-bar re act-native-reanimated react-native-safe-area-context react-native-screens
+this was the code I used: npx expo install expo-constants expo-linking expo-router expo-sqlite expo-status-bar re act-native-reanimated react-native-safe-area-context react-native-screens